The entry point to Unity AR —— AR Session

 B -. transform .-> T

-EasyAR session is the core component for using EasyAR in Unity and can operate independently of any third-party or system AR features.
-On the other hand, AR Foundation session is part of the Unity XR framework and can only utilize features provided by Unity XR plugins (such as ARKit or ARCore).
+EasyAR session is the core component for using EasyAR in Unity, which can operate independently of any third-party or system AR features.
+In contrast, AR Foundation session is part of Unity’s XR framework and relies solely on functionalities provided by Unity XR plugins (such as ARKit or ARCore).

 flowchart TD